 Frequently Asked Questions on Equitable Services

-Q. Does the equitable services requirement in 34 CFR, Section 200.65 apply to LEA set-aside for LEA and school PI activities?
+Q. Does the equitable services requirement in 34 CFR, Section 200.65 apply to LEA set-aside for LEA and school Program Improvement (PI) activities?

 A. The equitable services requirement does not apply to Title I Part A funds reserved for LEA and school PI activities.